-The Trust has net current liabilities and a deficit on funds carried forward of £469k.
-The cash flow forecasts to December 2020 reflect that the Trust will have sufficient cash balances to continue in operational existence.
-The trustees assess whether the use of going concern is appropriate, i.e. whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the charitable company to continue as a going concern.

-The trustees make this assessment in respect of a period of at least one year from the date of authorisation for issue of the financial statements and have concluded that the Trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the Trust's ability to continue as a going concern.
-Thus, they continue to adopt the going concern basis of accounting in preparing the financial statements.
+The Trustees assess whether the use of going concern is appropriate i.e. whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the Academy Trust to continue as a going concern.
+The Trustees make this assessment in respect of a period of at least one year from the date of authorisation for issue of the financial statements and have concluded that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the Academy Trust's ability to continue as a going concern, as the forecasts prepared have factored in the departure of Rye Hills Academy.
+Thus they continue to adopt the going concern basis of accounting in preparing the financial statements.